AnMaillard/starter-academic/content/authors/admin/_index.md

 My research is at the intersection of high-dimensional statistics, probability theory, statistical physics, information theory and random matrix theory.

-Before coming to ETH, I defended my PhD in Theoretical Physics in 2021 in Ecole Normale Supérieure de Paris, under the supervision of Florent Krzakala and Lenka Zdeborová.
+Before coming to ETH, I defended my PhD in Theoretical Physics in 2021 in Ecole Normale Supérieure de Paris, under the supervision of [Florent Krzakala](https://florentkrzakala.com/), and the additional guidance of [Lenka Zdeborová](https://people.epfl.ch/lenka.zdeborova).
 I am very glad to have received the [2021 Daniel Guinier Prize](https://www.sfpnet.fr/laureats-des-grands-prix-de-theses-2021-de-la-sfp) of the French Physical Society for it!
 You can find my PhD thesis [here](uploads/phd_thesis.pdf).

 For students,